raspberrypi/linux/Documentation/userspace-api/media/mediactl/media-types.rst

 	  when this flag isn't set; the absence of the flag doesn't imply there is none.

+    *  -  ``MEDIA_PAD_FL_INTERNAL``
+       -  The internal flag indicates an internal pad that has no external connections.
+Such a pad shall not be connected with a link.

+	  The internal flag may currently be present only in a source pad where it indicates that the :ref:``stream <media-glossary-stream>``
+	  originates from within the entity.

 One and only one of ``MEDIA_PAD_FL_SINK`` and ``MEDIA_PAD_FL_SOURCE`` must be set for every pad.